niklasramo/dragdoll/README.md

 #### `baseSensor._move( moveEventData )`

-Emits drag move event with the provided data.
+Protected method, which emits drag move event with the provided data.

 **Arguments**